shahidulllah/shahidulllah/README.md

 ## 🛠️ Skills Set

-My tech stack includes a diverse range of technologies that I use to deliver efficient, high-quality web solutions.
+My tech stacks include a diverse range of technologies that I use to deliver efficient, high-quality web solutions.

 ### 🎨 Front-End Technologies